ChongWu-Biostat/labweb/_pages/about.md

 Interested candidates are encouraged to contact Chong Wu (<a href="mailto:cwu18@mdanderson.org"><i class="fas fa-envelope"></i> cwu18@mdanderson.org</a>) with their CV/resume and a brief statement outlining their research interests and relevant background.

-**We will not be able to recieve your email if you attached the codes on it and no notification will be sent to you and me.
+**Important Note: We will not be able to recieve your email if you attached the codes on it and no notification will be sent to you and me.
 I respond to every email from prespective students from Houston area.
 If you find I do not respond, please resend me an email.
 Thank you!**

 ---